Last Updated on Aug 9, 2023 by Harshit Singh

 Investors can gain from ELSS funds by investing a lump sum amount or invest via a Systematic Investment Plan (SIP) that offers the additional benefit of cost averaging.

 Types of ELSS funds

-ELSS funds are classified as:
+ELSS funds are classified into three categories:

 - Dividend payout funds or Income Distribution cum Capital Withdrawal (IDCW) plans where investors receive tax-free dividends.
 These funds invest primarily in companies having the potential to give dividend payout consistently.